DariusX/osimple/README.md

 Create a new Project (oc new-project myproject)

 Add a Wildfly app.
 This template comes with the default OpenShift installation.So, the simplest way would be to use the web-console to add it

+* Click on one of the wildfly templates (choose the latest)
+* On the pop-up screen provide a name for the app
-	* Point to the osimple Github repository, or to your own forked/cloned version
+* And, point to the [osimple Github repository](https://github.com/DariusX/osimple.git), or to your own forked/cloned version

+###Add ActiveMQ service and endpoint

 Add an OpenShift service that wraps your external ActiveMQ broker.
 The selectors are left blank because we don;t want the deployment to be inside the OpenShift cluster
 	* The file amqService.json has the definition.
 No changes are needed for your environment, since the service is only a "logical" starting point
 	* Use the CLI and make sure you are logged in (oc login) and that the correct project is active (oc get project)